 I could’ve sworn I saw lots of dust creeping up inside the traction pattern but it seems that the rubber used is very tacky, the grooves are properly spaced out and they’re tall enough to erase the issue of dust buildup.
 I still wiped down the outsoles occasionally but more out of habit rather than necessity.

 That is traction engineering at its best folks – the bite on the floor is nice and strong at all times, you barely have to wipe them (if ever on some courts) AND they seem durable for outdoor play.

 Along with a very soft and springy midsole being used, a large forefoot Zoom Air unit is also there to accommodate movements coming from the forefoot, such as stops, drags, and accelerations.

 I’ve felt amazing cushion setups that are very bouncy, I’ve played in hella firm setups too, and there are a lot of setups that are properly balanced for just about anyone as well.

 But the Zoom Rize seems to have carved out their own balance in things.
-It’s one of the bounciest and most fun rides I’ve ever had but it’s also one of the most responsive and providing SUPER fast spring back that truly makes it seem like you’re on boost mode while running and jumping.
+It’s one of the bounciest and most fun rides I’ve ever had but it’s also one of the most responsive and provides SUPER fast spring back that truly makes it seem like you’re on boost mode while running and jumping.

-I’ve personally had tons of fun playing in these, I feel like they supplement my playstyle extremely well and I also feel like they’d do the same for a lot of different players.
+I personally had tons of fun playing in these, I feel like they supplement my playstyle extremely well and I also feel like they’d do the same for a lot of different players.

 Since the setup is bouncy and springy, you’ll get a ton of impact protection.
-But you’re not slowed down or sunken in to deep into the shoe to make you less mobile.
+But you’re not slowed down or sunken in too deep into the shoe to make you less mobile.
 The foam springs back so quickly and strongly, you’re still on top of your game in terms of quickness.

-For support, we got most of the essential features in place – an internal heel counter, a very contained and supportive fit, a structured upper, large outriggers on both sides, and also a cable system that’s tied in with your regular laces, pulling your ankle down for extra lockdown.
+There’s an internal heel counter for heel & ankle lockdown, a very contained and supportive fit, a lightweight, yet structured upper, large outriggers on both sides for lateral stability, and also a cable system that’s attached with the regular laces, pulling your ankle down for extra lockdown once pressure is applied.

 As I’ve said earlier – the shoe feels like a mini-tank.
 Enough for most people to feel nice and secure, who play the game fast and with athleticism.

-V. BUILD & MATERIALS
+VII.
+BUILD & MATERIALS